IFL Indoor

 Fan Controlled Football is the latest in the line of 7v7 Football Leagues.
 This one is more like standard Arena Indoor Football, played in converted Ice Hockey Arenas, but with no kicking and 7v7 rather than 8v8.
 The big difference is that all fans who have a share in their team can vote online or in the game Arena itself on what plays to use on each and every down.

-Note on Grading Systems for League Playing Levels across five Major Sports Leagues
+Note on Grading Systems for League Playing Levels across four Major Sports Leagues

 Grading System for Various Leagues Playing Levels.